dlerps/Dynamo/README.md

 `GoogleDomains__Hosts__0__Password`:  The auto-generated dynDNS update password associated with that hostname

+#### Logging

+Logging settings are not part of the appsettings and can only be specified by environment variables.

+`Verbose`: Set to `true` to enable verbose/debug logging `JsonLogFormat`: Set to `true` to enable json logging format.
+This is compatible with the GELF logging driver and can be used to send logs to Graylog or Seq.

 ## Docker Compose

 An example setup using compose with an external `appsettings.json`: